Best Noom Alternatives for Smarter, Kinder Weight Loss in 2026

 Best for: Data lovers and macro-trackers

 Launched in 2005, MyFitnessPal remains the OG calorie counter.
-Its database includes over 14 million foods, and it syncs seamlessly with wearables like Fitbit and Garmin.
+Its database includes over 14 million foods.
+However, many users are switching from MyFitnessPal because the interface can feel cluttered and free features have narrowed behind paywalls.

 3. Lifesum: The European Alternative Focused on Balance